-We are thrilled to announce the winner of the 2022 Boundary Waters Teen Essay Contest!
-Congratulations to the winner, Audrey Snowbeck of St. Paul, Minnesota.
-Read the winning essay here.
+Audrey Snowbeck of St. Paul, Minnesota won the 2022 Boundary Waters Teen Essay Contest!
+Read her winning essay here.
 We had a lot of amazing essays from talented young writers eager to explore the Boundary Waters.
 Thanks to everyone who entered and shared what the Boundary Waters means to you.

-Thanks for your interest in Ely Outfitting Company’s Third Annual Boundary Waters Teen Essay Contest!
-The deadline for entries is February 13, 2022.
+Thanks for your interest in Ely Outfitting Company’s Boundary Waters Teen Essay Contest!
+We host the contest every other year.
+The deadline for entries is February 4, 2024.

 The contest is for high school sophomores, juniors, and seniors interested in the chance to win a fully outfitted five-day canoe-camping adventure in the Boundary Waters Canoe Area Wilderness with two or three of their friends – and no parents allowed.